izelnakri/riotjs-redux-experiment/README.md

 All the css is component specific, bootstrap has been used to its full power.

-This frontend structure scales really well with a flux architecture. (also RiotJS has a built-in EventEmitter called)
+This frontend structure goes well with a flux architecture.
+(RiotJS has a built-in EventEmitter)

 ``` npm install http-server gulp -g ```